 The problem with summer courses is as follows:

-- Truncated course content due to reduced course length (sometimes not seen favorably)
+- Their course content is often “thinner” due to a reduced course length

-- The summer course exam environment is not seen as ‘competitive’ as the normal academic period
+- The exam environment may not be seen as “competitive” compared to the normal academic period

 What Can I Do to Maximise My Chances of Getting Into Medical School?

-Students with C grades, as already mentioned, will have fewer options available to them than those with higher GPA’s or better overall grades.
-But there’s nothing stopping them the taking time required to improve an application and come across more competitive.
+Students with C grades, as already mentioned, will have fewer options available to them than those with a higher GPA.

 - Don’t panic: low grades don’t mean it’s the end of the line